kotauskas/interprocess/README.md

 - **`tokio`**, *off* by default – enables support for Tokio-powered efficient asynchronous IPC.

 ## License
-This crate, along with all community contributions made to it, is dual-licensed under the terms of either the [MIT license] or the [Apache 2.0 license].
+This crate, along with all community contributions made to it, is dual-licensed under [MIT] and [Apache 2.0].

 [MIT license]: https://choosealicense.com/licenses/mit/
 [Apache 2.0 license]: https://choosealicense.com/licenses/apache-2.0/